alisi1989/RFMIX2-Pipeline-to-plot/README.md

-5. Run the R Script
+5. Run the python script "RFMix2ToBed.py --help". type "python RFMix2ToBed.py --help to see the opstions".

-Next, run the R script using the following command:
+Next, run the script using the following command:

 <pre>
 <code>
-Rscript rfmix2tobed.R
+python RFMix2ToBed.py --input Mozabite1_ind1_allchr.msp.tsv --output Mozabite1_ind1.bed
 </code>
 </pre>

-This R script accepts the "Mozabite_ind1_allchr.msp.tsv" file as input (please note that you can change the input name and path).
-This script will generate two *.bed files (in this case, Mozabite1_ind1_hap1.bed and Mozabite1_ind1_hap2.bed) in which Africa is labeled as ANC0, Europe as ANC1, and Middle East as ANC2.
+This python script accepts the "Mozabite_ind1_allchr.msp.tsv" file as input (please note that you can change the input name and path).
+This script will generate two *.bed files (in this case, Mozabite1_ind1_hap1.bed and Mozabite1_ind1_hap2.bed) in which Africa is labeled as ancestry0, Europe as ancestry1, and Middle East as ancestry2.
 You can modify this order or the ancestry labels according to your needs.
 However, the ancestry labels must match the order in the *.msp.tsv input file.

-6. Apply the rfmix2bedtotagore.py script
+6. Apply the BedToLap.py script

-Prior to running the rfmix2bedtotagore.py script, type "python rfmix2bedtotagore.py --help" to see the instructions.
-You can choose your colors, represented by code notation (e.g., #0b1b56), for each ancestry determined by RFMix2.
+Prior to running the BedToLap.py.py script, type "python BedToLap.py --help" to see the instructions.
+You can choose your colors, represented by code notation (e.g., "#0b1b56"), for each ancestry determined by RFMix2.
 For example,

 <pre>
 <code>
-python rfmix2bedtotagore.py -1 Output/Mozabite1_ind1_hap1.bed -2 Output/Mozabite1_ind1_hap2.bed \
+python BedToLap.py -bed1 Output/Mozabite1_ind1_hap1.bed -bed2 Output/Mozabite1_ind1_hap2.bed \
---anc0 #80cdc1 --anc1 #dfc27d --anc2 #075716 -o Tagore/Mozabite1/Mozabite1_ind1_tagore.bed
+--ancestry0 #80cdc1 --ancestry1 #dfc27d --ancestry2 #075716 -o Mozabite1/Mozabite1_ind1_LAP.bed
 </code>
 </pre>